As/Is

 Street, and Trish and I share a

 big brownie.
-We go to the Eyes
+We explore the Eyes

 Gallery on South Street and my